 Responding to Incidents

-Of the 657 fire related incidents the department responded to in 2016, very few (15) were for actual building fires.
+Of the 791 fire related incidents the department responded to in FY18, thirteen (13) were for actual building fires.
+Total property loss and damage from these building fires was $118,800.00.
 However, this is in no way a reflection of the need to continue to staff, train, and prepare for those potential events.
 Strong fire prevention programs nationwide continue to reduce the risk of building fires.
 This proactive approach has been extremely successful in saving lives and property.
 Because of this proactive approach the role of not only the Brewster Fire Department, but the fire service as a whole is changing.
-Today, the Brewster Fire Department is responding to less building fires but more false alarms, carbon monoxide alarms, heating and cooking appliance problems, and electrical problems than in years past.
+Today, the Brewster Fire Department is responding to less building fires but more false alarms, carbon monoxide alarms, water rescue, service calls, heating and cooking appliance problems, and electrical problems than in years past.
 The fact that the number of building fires has decreased is a testament to the hard work of the fire department’s Fire Prevention Office.
 However, despite the reduction of the chances of building fires occurring, the risk still remains.
-The Brewster Fire Department’s members must maintain their state of readiness in order to ensure the protection of the community they serve.
+Brewster Fire Department’s members must maintain their state of readiness in order to ensure the protection of the community they serve.

 Other incident types that require intensive staffing include, but are not limited to: